Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 W3C describes the use of the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` in [[!eme-initdata-cenc]] section 4 to indicate that tracks are encrypted with [[!MPEGCENC|Common Encryption]].
 However, the presence of this "common" `pssh` box does not imply that Clear Key is to be used for decryption.
 DASH clients SHALL NOT interpret a `pssh` box with the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` as an indication that the Clear Key mechanism is to be used (nor as an indication of anything else beyond the use of Common Encryption).

 One or more `laurl` elements MAY be added under the `ContentProtection` descriptor.
 This element specifies the URL for a license server allowing to receive a license.
 The license request and response format is defined in [[!encrypted-media]].

-Advisement: Clients receiving [=content keys=] through the Clear Key key system will not have the same robustness that typical DRM clients are required to have.
-When the same [=content keys=] are distributed to DRM clients and to weakly-protected or unprotected clients, the weakly-protected or unprotected clients become a weak link in the system and limits the security of the overall system.

 <div class="example">